Krakaw/TOTP/README.md

     edit           Edit an existing account
     help           Print this message or the help of the given subcommand(s) interactive    Run in interactive mode [default]
-    serve          Start an HTTP Server
+    secret         Extract the TOTP Secret from a record serve          Start an HTTP Server
 ```